Cleveland Browns vs. Chicago Bears NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - Cleveland was 5-5 against the spread and 9-1 overall last season when the team scored more than 23.1 points.

-- Cleveland was 5-6 against the spread and 10-1 overall when the team picked up more than 344.9 yards last season.
+- When Cleveland churned out more than 344.9 yards last year, the team was 5-6 against the spread and 10-1 overall.

-- Last season the Browns had 16 turnovers, two fewer than the Bears had takeaways (18).
+- The Browns turned the ball over 16 times last season, two fewer than the Bears forced turnovers (18).

 - Click over to SISportsbook and find the latest odds on this matchup.